Portraits of Wild Africa

 South Luangwa National Park in the Mfuwe Sector

 South Luangwa is touted by many travel experts (e.g. Lonely Planet, Fodor’s, TripAdvisor) as being one of the greatest wildlife sanctuaries in Africa.
-The Luangwa River is the most intact major river system in Africa and supports life within the park's 9,050km2.
+The Luangwa River is the most intact major river system in Africa and supports life within the park's 9,050 square kilometers.
 More than 60 mammal species and 400 bird species reside along the river.

-In the morning, you’ll transfer back to the Lusaka Airport to fly to Johannesburg and connect with flights homeward.
+In the morning, transfer to the Lusaka Airport to fly to Johannesburg and connect with flights homeward.

 Botswana and Zambia